tier6tank/doubles/trunk/dupfinder/readme.txt

   --- Unix specific:

-  Configure the library with the following command line and then build and install it:
+  Configure the library with the following command line and then build and install it;
+  the [] brackets mean that you can omit the argument if you want:

-      ./configure --with-gtk --disable-shared [--enable-debug]
+      ./configure --with-gtk [--disable-shared] [--enable-debug]
       make
       make install # as root